Predicting fixed-sample test decisions enables anytime-valid inference: Further tests

-where $S^2_{nX}$ and $S^2_{nY}$ are the sample variance of the $X_{1:n}$ and $Y_{1:n}$, respectively.
+where $S_{n,X}^2$ and $S_{n,Y}^2$ are the sample variance for the $X$ sample and $Y$ samples, respectively.
 The final maximal sample size test based on $(X_{1:N},Y_{1:N})$ is to reject the null hypothesis the means are identical if $|T_N|>c$ for some $c$ which will determine the Type I error.